Cshraddha153/Detecting-AI-generated-product-reviews-in-Dravidian-languages/README.md

 ## 1. Data Collection and Preprocessing
 The dataset consists of product reviews in Tamil and Malayalam, with an equal distribution of AI-generated and human-written reviews.
 To prepare the textual data for model training, we applied the following preprocessing techniques:

-Stop-word removal: Eliminating common words that do not contribute significantly to meaning.
+**Stop-word removal**: Eliminating common words that do not contribute significantly to meaning.
-Tokenization: Splitting text into meaningful units for efficient processing.
+**Tokenization**: Splitting text into meaningful units for efficient processing.
-Normalization: Standardizing text by converting characters to lowercase and handling special characters.
+**Normalization**: Standardizing text by converting characters to lowercase and handling special characters.

 ## 2. Feature Extraction and Model Selection
 We experimented with several transformer-based models known for their effectiveness in multilingual NLP tasks.
 The selected models include:

+### Models Used
-XLM-RoBERTa: A cross-lingual language model designed for multilingual understanding.
+- **XLM-RoBERTa**: A cross-lingual language model designed for multilingual understanding.
-MuRIL: A model specifically fine-tuned for Indian languages, enhancing contextual understanding.
+- **MuRIL**: A model specifically fine-tuned for Indian languages, enhancing contextual understanding.
-ALBERT: A lightweight transformer model designed to improve efficiency while retaining performance.
+- **ALBERT**: A lightweight transformer model designed to improve efficiency while retaining performance.
-mBERT: A multilingual variant of BERT that supports various languages, including Tamil and Malayalam.
+- **mBERT**: A multilingual variant of BERT that supports various languages, including Tamil and Malayalam.

 ## 3. Model Training and Fine-Tuning
 We utilized the ktrain library to fine-tune the pre-trained transformer models on the given dataset.
 The training process included:

-Text vectorization: Converting textual input into numerical representations using transformer tokenizers.
+**Text vectorization**: Converting textual input into numerical representations using transformer tokenizers.
-Model adaptation: Fine-tuning each model on the dataset to optimize performance.
+**Model adaptation**: Fine-tuning each model on the dataset to optimize performance.
-Hyperparameter tuning: Adjusting learning rates, batch sizes, and training epochs to improve generalization.
+**Hyperparameter tuning**: Adjusting learning rates, batch sizes, and training epochs to improve generalization.

 ## 4. Evaluation and Performance Analysis
 The models were evaluated based on accuracy and F1-score to assess their effectiveness in classifying AI-generated and human-written text.
 Comparative analysis across different models was conducted to determine the best-performing approach.